zKitKato/bibliothek-Verwaltung/README.md

   - add the driver jar in project
   - creating the TABLEs:

+- creating the webapp:
+  -Web-Inf
+    - views
+      - flows
+        - contains all the stuff for ausleihe
+      - shared
+  - assets
+    - css
+    - fonts
+    - imaages
+    - js

 - creating Logic folder Structure => TODO
   - Classes to implement: